zthor5/HTTP-Downloader-in-Parallel/README.md

-Author: ZThor5
+## HTTP Downloads in Parallel Partitions

+Designed to download a single file in multiple concurrent partitions in parallel.

 Notice, required turn off ssl certification.

-How to Use...
+# How to Use...

 Run: python setup.py develop